 The multi-species version of CEATTLE compensates for elevated predation mortality on younger age classes by increasing estimates of recruitment.
 Thus, recruitment is higher in the multi-species model than in the single-species model for all three species, especially those with high predation rates (i.e., pollock).
 The direction of change in annual recruitment estimates from year-to-year was generally the same for both models (i.e., both models increased or decreased recruitment in the same year; Fig. 9a).
-Pollock recruitment from the single-species version of CEATTLE was slightly positively correlated with Pacific cod recruitment ($\mathbb{R}^2 = 0.62$) and uncorrelated with arrowtooth recruitment ($\mathbb{R}^2 = 0.11$).
-Correlations between pollock recruitment and Pacific cod or arrowtooth recruitment were similar between the single- and multispecies versions, although correlations were weaker in the multi-species model for Pacific cod ($\mathbb{R}^2 = 0.48$).
+Pollock recruitment from the single-species version of CEATTLE was slightly positively correlated with Pacific cod recruitment ($R^2 = 0.54$) and uncorrelated with arrowtooth recruitment ($R^2 = 0.54$).
+Correlations between pollock recruitment and Pacific cod or arrowtooth recruitment were similar between the single- and multispecies versions, although correlations were weaker in the multi-species model for Pacific cod ($R^2 = 0.34$).

-While pollock age 1 recruitment estimates for this year are -12% below the 1979-2015 average, estimated recruitment has increased in 2021 relative to 2020(note that the most recent estimates have the highest uncertainty).Pacific cod age 1 recruitment in the SEBS remains -66% lower than the 1979-2015 average, and is similar in 2021 to the record low recruitment estimated for 2017.Estimates of arrowtooth flounder age 1 recruitment increased relative to 2020 but is -41% below the 1979-2015 average.
+While pollock age 1 recruitment estimates for this year are 35% above the 1979-2015 average, estimated recruitment has decreased (slightly) in 2022 relative to 2021(note that the most recent estimates have the highest uncertainty).
+Pacific cod age 1 recruitment in the SEBS remains -29% lower than the 1979-2015 average, and is similar in 2022 to the record low recruitment estimated for 2017.
+Estimates of arrowtooth flounder age 1 recruitment declined relative to 2021 but is -27% below the 1979-2015 average.